Empty pale yellow rectangle with rounded corners and a thin purple border.

 Country

-The AI teams moving fastest are the ones who figured out early that training a model well matters just as much as building it.
-And for that, you need a different kind of hire.
+The AI teams moving fastest right now figured something out early: training a model well matters just as much as building it.
+And for that, you need a very specific kind of hire.

-Most hiring managers hit the same wall: they know their AI outputs need work, but they're not sure whether they need a machine learning engineer, a data scientist, or something else entirely.
-Bringing in the wrong person costs months.
-This guide covers what AI trainer experts actually do, what separates a strong candidate from a weak one, what you should expect to pay, and where teams are finding the best people right now — including why PhD-level talent from Latin America has become a genuine competitive edge.
+Most hiring managers hit the same wall.
+They know their AI outputs need work, but they're unsure whether they need a machine learning engineer, a data annotator, an RLHF specialist, or something else entirely.
+Bringing in the wrong person costs months and a budget you won't get back.

 What Is an AI Trainer Expert?